grandseiken/factorio-ultracube/README.md

 ![Thumbnail](thumbnail.png)

 An overhaul mod for Factorio featuring:
-* Completely new tech tree and recipes.
+* Completely reworked tech tree and recipes.
 * Unique logistic challenges and assorted devious automation puzzles.
-* Six tiers of science and a different endgame goal.
+* Six tiers of science and a new endgame goal.
 * Multiplayer compatibility.

 ## Overview

 This mod makes Factorio significantly more difficult, but in a way that should feel fairly unique.

 The player starts with a single extremely useful cube (additional copies cannot be crafted), required as a catalyst in various large bulk-processing steps.
+Everything from research to power generation ultimately depends on it.

 As a result, substantial portions of the factory resist copy-paste expansion, and can be made more efficient only by solving logistical problems, making design improvements, or unlocking new technologies.

 At any given level of technological progress, there will exist some theoretical upper bound on the potential output of your factory.
 Getting close to the limit will be tricky: you'll need to set up automation to intelligently route the cube where it's needed, deal with sporadically-running high-throughput machines, and probably invest in a fair amount of circuit network trickery.

+The technology tree has been carefully rebuilt from scratch to fit, and there are some new tools to play with, too.

 There aren't huge numbers of intermediate products or incredibly involved recipe chains.
 There's more fluid and byproduct handling, but hopefully nothing masochistic.
-Additional complexity and difficulty lies mostly in logistics and macro-level interactions.
+Additional complexity and difficulty lies largely in logistics and macro-level interactions.

-The technology tree has been rebuilt from scratch.
-Some production chains share similarities with vanilla equivalents, but there's usually some kind of twist.
-Several traditional staples are absent.

 The aim is to have roughly comparable scope to the base game in terms of raw volume of content, but to frequently present new and interesting challenges.

 ### You might like this mod if:

-* You're open to a very different take on the Factorio experience.
 * You enjoy solving automation and logistic puzzles, monitoring and iterating on complex setups which probably won't be perfect first try.
 * You like the idea of a dynamic factory, with different sections that turn on at different times, and not every belt tends towards either completely empty or completely backed-up.
 * You want an excuse to experiment with Factorio's core mechanics in unusual ways.